|Up to 13.7 inch (35 cm); tail up to 9.8 inch (25 cm)

 No matter how cold or hot it is outside, there are always comfortable temperatures in the lower parts of the den.
 Every few months the meerkats move to another den, and this means they have to dig and dig and dig again.
 Meerkats can close their ears in order to keep the sand away while working.

-Why do Meerkats Stand on Their Hind Legs?
+Why Do They Stand on Their Hind Legs?

 Meerkats love to climb high rocks, termite mounds, or bushes, and stand on their hind legs to get a good overview of the surroundings.
 They look out for enemies preying on meerkats, such as jackals, eagles, and falcons.